MuffinTrap/wii-inercia24/reference/script.md

 Guide lights run along the runway away from the ship.
 One guide light on either side.

 	**PILOT (V.O.)**
 Tower, Mike Sierra Two Zero Two Four.
-Launch checklist cleared.
+Runway one.
 Ready for takeoff.
 Over.

 	**TOWER (V.O.)**
 Mike Sierra Two Zero Two Four.
-Runway one, cleared for takeoff.
+Tower.
+Runway one.
+You are cleared for takeoff.

 	**PILOT (V.O.)**
 Cleared for takeoff runway one.